Find providers

 • Stomach pain

-Less common side effects of Adderall XR include:
+More severe, but less common side effects of Adderall XR include:

 • Seizures